Alexpbunea/Assignment1/README.md

 Once finished answering those questions, the model will start to generate the outputs.
 Unfortunatly, the model tends to sometimes duplicate the ouput table, for example: ["schools", "schools"], which is undoubtivly wrong.
 That's when the refining takes place and makes sure there are no duplicates, that the tables are present in the database, and corrects, if needed, by similarity, their names, ex: ["scores"] ---> ["satscores"].

 [Note]: You can also execute the training directly by running `python run --action "generate"`.
 Also, please check the run.py code, the generating function, if you need to create the jsonl for the databases.
 When executed that part of code, the jsonl will be created with inputs and outputs.
 The inputs are only used when generating, and the outputs are the groundtruth for the evaluation part.
 With this approach, much time is saved, and the totally of the program is more simple.
+Futhermore, if intented to use the T5 base model, please change the 'model's saved weights' path to './fine_tuned_t5_base', and be sure that the model is downloaded before.

 Another ilustration: